DeviaVir/zenbot/extensions/strategies/neural/README.md

 - Profit or loss percent (can be reset with `--reset_profit`)
 - Gain or loss vs. buy/hold strategy

-The signaling for this strategy that works best/quickest:
+The signaling for this strategy example:

 ```
           learn();